graznik/librsswitch/README.md

 librsswitch
 ===========
-librsswitch (remote socket switch) is a Raspberry Pi Linux library for controlling remote controlled power sockets. librsswitch is written in C and heavily based on [rcswitch-pi](https://github.com/r10r/rcswitch-pi).
+librsswitch (remote socket switch) is a Raspberry Pi Linux library for controlling remote controlled power sockets.
+The library emulates the encoder chip within the power socket remote control, so a separate 433 MHz sender is needed.

+librsswitch is written in C and heavily based on [rcswitch-pi](https://github.com/r10r/rcswitch-pi).

 Encoders